Tony363/SuperClaude_Framework/SuperClaude/Core/MCP.md

 **Workflow Process**:
 1. Problem Decomposition: Break complex problems into analyzable components
-2. Server Coordination: Coordinate with Context7 for documentation, Magic for UI insights, Playwright for testing
+2. Server Coordination: Coordinate with Deepwiki for documentation, Magic for UI insights, Browserbase for testing
 3. Systematic Analysis: Apply structured thinking to each component
 4. Relationship Mapping: Identify dependencies, interactions, and feedback loops
 5. Hypothesis Generation: Create testable hypotheses for each component